Provost's Message - July 2022

 - Yeh, Henry.
 ZEV Training Program for Communities and Business.
 Electrical Engineering.
 COE.
 California Energy Commission. $499,908.
 (May 2022 - March 2026)

-Items for the upcoming message must be submitted to firstname.lastname@example.org a hyperlink in order to be included.
+Items for the upcoming message must be submitted to firstname.lastname@example.org with a hyperlink in order to be included.